 In the context of a workshop, we would like to emphasize this importance once again, work it out together, and offer space for a philosophical-interdisciplinary workshop and discourse in which young scientists can present their visions and contributions to the entanglement field of EcoTechGender.
 In addition to invited speakers, lecture slots will be advertised in order to provide a platform for exchange for interested young scientists.
-It is also planned to document the results of the workshop in the form of a publication.
+The aim of the workshop is to present different perspectives on EcoTechGender from young scholars from different academic disciplines to show the interferences of humanities, social sciences, science and technology studies, medicine and computer science.

-The Workshop will take place on November 15, 2024 at the Center for the History of Women Philosophers and Scientists as hybrid format.
-The venue and programm will be delivered in time.
-For participation (presence or ZOOM) please register via our registration platform.
+The Workshop will take place on November 15, 2024 at the Center for the History of Women Philosophers and Scientists as online event.
+For participation please register via our registration platform.

 The workshop is organized by Ruth E. Hagengruber & Felix Grewe.